77777kaz77777/documentation-and-cheat-sheets/fedora/fedora-alacritty-setup-and-verification.md

-## Complete guide for installing and configuring the Alacritty terminal emulator on Fedora 44 KDE, featuring a matte black color scheme, JetBrains Mono Nerd Font integration, and custom workflow keybindings.
+## Setting up the Alacritty terminal on Fedora, complete with custom fonts and themes.

 ## Step 1: Install Alacritty
 Install the terminal emulator directly from the standard Fedora repositories.